Supabase provides a globally distributed cluster of Realtime servers that enable the following functionality:

 All clients can connect to a channel and take advantage of the built-in features, Broadcast and Presence, while extensions, like Postgres Changes, must be enabled prior to use.

-Broadcast follows the classic Publisher/Subscriber pattern.
-A client (publisher) “broadcasts” messages using a unique identifier.
-For example, a user could send a message to a
+Broadcast follows the publish-subscribe pattern where a client publishes messages to a channel with a unique identifier.
+For example, a user could send a message to a channel with id

-A common use-case for Broadcast is sharing a user's cursor position with other clients in an online game.
+A common use-case is sharing a user's cursor position with other clients in an online game.